indranildchandra/Shipmnts-Challenge/README.md

 ### Data:
-You are provided with 4 files:
+4 files are provided by Shipmnts:
 1. oag_codes.json : ids of all Shipper’s Forwarders
 2. identify_codes.json : is a list of masters with
 	* ID - primary key